gradha/gradha.github.io/src/articles/08-master-cant-die.rst

 I suggested renaming repository branch ``master`` to ``stable`` and leave ``develop`` as the development hub.
 Part was to inform users, and part to detect which software is unable to work with git repositories without a master branch.
-Well, that didn't took long: no git clients on earth work properly if you remove master.
+Well, that did not take long: no git clients on earth work properly if you remove master.

 The official git client comes closest: it *works*, where *works* means it gets